RaccoonCH/Rakkit/README.md

 We wanted to create a tool that would allow us to create backend applications much more simply with a small learning curve, so that anyone, with some TypeScript basics, could use it.
 We also didn't want to make a clone of NestJS.

-### Project core

-At the heart of the project there is a [type-graphql](https://github.com/19majkel94/type-graphql) fork, which allowed us to move forward to develop the GraphQL part relatively quickly.
-Changes have also been made to support generic classes and to standardize the REST and GraphQL part (for the use of middlewares).
-For this reason, you can, in part, refer to the (very well provided) [documentation](https://19majkel94.github.io/type-graphql/) of it.

 ### Features (Full typed, class based)

 - GraphQL API Creation
 - Rest API Creation ([koa](https://koajs.com/) base)
 - Websocket support ([socket.io](https://socket.io/))
 - Typeorm interface to optimize and execute SQL queries with GraphQL

 ### Contributing